Watcher (film)

-Watcher is a 2022 psychological thriller film written and directed by Chloe Okuno in her feature directorial debut, based on an original screenplay by Zack Ford.
+Watcher is a 2022 psychological thriller film written and directed by Chloe Okuno, based on an original screenplay by Zack Ford.
 The film stars Maika Monroe, Karl Glusman, and Burn Gorman.

 Watcher had its world premiere at the Sundance Film Festival on January 21, 2022, where it was nominated for the Grand Jury Prize.
 The film was theatrically released in the United States on June 3, 2022, to positive reviews from critics.

 Plot

 American couple Julia and Francis relocate to Bucharest, moving into an apartment building with a large picture window.
-While Francis works long hours, Julia grows unnerved by a man in the building across the street, who creepily watches her on a daily basis.
+While Francis works long hours, Julia grows unnerved by a man in the building across the street, who watches her on a daily basis.
 Her fears are heightened when she learns of a serial killer, dubbed "the Spider" by local media, who is decapitating young women.
 In the city one day, she senses a man following her to a theatre and a supermarket, but when Francis and Julia visit the market to review security footage, it proves inconclusive.

 Julia befriends her neighbour, Irina, who shows Julia a pistol her boyfriend Cristian gave her for protection.
 Later that night, Julia waves at the man in the window as a test, and he waves back.
 Suspecting it's the same man who followed her, she calls the police.
 Francis accompanies an officer to the building opposite to speak with the man but later tells Julia that she is overreacting.

 Soon after, Julia spots the man on the street and follows him to a strip club, where he works as a janitor.
 Irina, working as a dancer at the club, spots her.
 Julia questions Irina about the man, but she knows nothing.
-At home, Julia has a vivid dream about being attacked and strangled.
-She awakens to hear a scream and something breaking in Irina's apartment.
-Julia convinces the landlady to unlock the apartment door, but they find no sign of Irina.
+At home, Julia has a vivid dream about being attacked and strangled, and awakens to hear a scream and something breaking from Irina's apartment.
+She convinces the landlady to unlock the door to Irina's apartment, but they find no sign of Irina.